FoxtrotPerry/sky-pi/README.md

 ### Build Steps

 1. Install [Raspbian OS](https://www.raspberrypi.com/software/) to your microSD card.
-2. Put the sd card into the Raspberry Pi.
+2. Put the sd card in the Raspberry Pi.
-3. Install the e-ink display to the Raspberry Pi.
+3. Attach the e-ink display to the Raspberry Pi.
 4. Boot up the Raspberry Pi.
 5. Go through whatever updates / setup steps are required.
 6. Run `sudo apt update` followed by `sudo apt upgrade`.